mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> You can mass-produce hardware; you cannot mass-produce software; you cannot mass-produce the human mind.
+> You can mass-produce hardware; you can't mass-produce software; you can't mass-produce the human mind.

 *Michio Kaku*